Render: Can A New Third-Gen Proton Perdana Thrive Today?

 Adding to which is a distinctive new grille.
 Chin describes this at being a replication of P1’s signature ‘Infinite Weave’ design ethos.
 Beyond which, little else has changed.

-Like many of Chin’s past works, this is one near-convincing digital vision of a possible future effort by P1 at re-entering the D-segment sedans space – and ‘convincing’ is perhaps what the national automaker needs to make this happen.
+Like many of Chin’s past works, this is a near-convincing digital vision of a future effort by P1 at re-entering the D-segment sedans space – and ‘convincing’ is perhaps what the national automaker needs to make this happen.

 ...but closer inspection sees Chin endowing this redux with his replication of Proton's signature 'Infinite Weave' grille design at the very least.

-As mentioned, whilst it still somewhat thrives in a market like China, the D-segment sedans (saloons) genre is general has slowed down locally over the last decade.
+As mentioned, whilst it still thrives in a market like China, the D-segment sedans (saloons) genre has slowed down locally in the last decade.
 We have the rise of SUVs to thank for the absence of things like the latest-gen Honda Accord from our market.

 Despite so, Proton’s Geely Emgrand-based S70 C-segment sedan fighter proves that perhaps the right price tag and, subsequently, right amount of kit and amenities to back it up, could make a new third-gen Perdana offering work.